 - How our Board’s SME representative will engage with the SME community, acting as the voice for SMEs on the LEP and championing those issues which affect small businesses.

-Our Conflicts of Interest Policy and Complaints Policy and how Board members must register their interests.
-Currently all Board members must declare any interests at each meeting as set out in our Terms of Reference and we compile a full Register of Interest to be refreshed and published every six months.
+- Our Conflicts of Interest Policy and Complaints Policy and how Board members must register their interests.
+Currently all Board members must declare any interests at each meeting as set out in our Terms of Reference and we compile a full Register of Interests to be refreshed and published every six months.